jamie2210/C1_MS2_DCG/README.md

 JSHint JS Validation Service was used to validate the Javascript files.
 No significant issues were found.
 One undefined Variable found in quiz.js for the questions variable used as it's linked to a separate file.

-OnClick buttons were flagged as unused but /* exporte */ feature was used to remove the flags as they are called in the html files.
+OnClick buttons were flagged as unused, but /* exported */ feature was used to remove the flags as they are called in the html files.

 <details><summary>index.js</summary>
 <img src="docs/validation//jshint/index.png">